 This form is for use in nominating or requesting determinations for individual properties and districts.
 See instructions in How to Complete the National Register of Historic Places Registration Form (National Register Bulletin 16A).
-Complete each item by marking "x" in the appropriate box or by entering the information requested.
+Complete each Item by marking "x" in the appropriate box or by entering the information requested.
 If an item does not apply to the property being documented, enter "N/A" for "not applicable."
 For functions, architectural classification, materials, and areas of significance, enter only categories and subcategories from the instructions.
 Place additional entries and narrative items on continuation sheets (NPS Form 10-900a).
 Use a typewriter, word processor, or computer, to complete all items.

 1. Name of Property

 historic name Rest Hill Cemetery

 other names/site number N/A

 2. Location

-street & number_State Highway 141 NZlanot for publication
+street & number State Highway 141 NZAnot for publication

-city or town Lebanon .,,
+city or town Lebanon NZA vicinity

-· •

-state Tennessee code TN county Wilso n code 103, zip code 3/087
+state Tennessee code TN county Wilson code 189 zip code 37087

 3. State/Federal Agency Certification

-As the designated authority under the National Historic Preservation Act, as request for determination of eligibility meets the documentation standard Historic Places and meets the procedural and professional requirements set meets does not meet the National Register criteria.
-I recommend the nationally statewide locally.
-(See continuation sheet for additional signature of certifying official/Title Date Deputy State Historic Preservation Officer, Total State of Federal agency and bureau does not meet the National Regist comments.)
-Is for registering properties in the National Register of torth in 36 CFR Part 60.
-In my opinion, the property at this property be considered significant comments.)
-93 Ennessee Historical Commission
+As the designated authority under the National Historic Preservation Act, as amended, I hereby certify that this 🚺 nomination C request for determination of eligibility meets the documentation standards for registering properties in the National Register of Historic Places and meets the procedural and professional requirements set forth in 36 CFR Part 60.
+In my opinion, the property 🕼 meets 🗍 does not meet the National Register criteria.
+I recommend that this property be considered significant 🗋 nationally 🗋 statewide  locally. (🗋 See continuation sheet for additional comments.)

+2 Signature of certifying official/Title

+Deputy State Historic Preservation Officer, Tennessee Historical Commission State of Federal agency and bureau

+In my opinion, the property - meets does not meet the National Register criteria. (- See continuation sheet for additional comments.)

-Signature of certifying official/Title Date
+Signature of certifying official/Title

+Date

 State or Federal agency and bureau

-4. National Park Service Certification Intered in the
+4. National Park Service Certification

-hereby certify that the property is: Signature of the Keeper Date of Action

-entered in the National Register.
-See continuation sheet.
-Dyn 3/25/93

-☐ determined eligible for the National Register ☐ See continuation sheet.

-determined not eligible for the National Register.

-removed from the National Register.
+I hereby certily that the property is: Signature of the Keeper Cational Register Date of Action entered in the National Register.
+Jelour 2/25/93 determined eligible for the National Register See continuation sheet. determined not eligible for the National Register. removed from the National Register. ther, (explain:) 1

-other, (explain:)

-Rest Hill Cemetery Namo of Property Wilson County, TN County and State
+Rest Hill Cemetery Name of Property Wilson County, TN County and State

 5. Classification

-Ownership of Property (Check as many boxes as apply) Category of Property (Check only one box) Number of Res (Do not include pre sources within Proper viously listed resources in the ty ne count.)
+Ownership of Property (Check as many boxes as apply) Category of Property (Check only one box) Number of Resources within Property (Do not include previously listed resources in the count.)

-☑ private☐ public-local☐ public-State ☐ building(s) ☐ district [X] site Contributing Noncontributing buildings
+ private building(s) Contributing Noncontributing

+public-local district buildings

-☐ public-Federal ☐ structure ☐ object 0
+public-State public-Federal ⊠ site □ structure 1 0 1

+object

 1 0

 Name of related multiple property listing (Enter "N/A" if property is not part of a multiple property listing.)
-N/A ntributing resources p Total reviously listed
+N/A Number of contributing resources previously listed in the National Register

-6. Function or Use
+0

+6. Function or Use · · · · · · · · · · · · · · · · · · ·

-Historic Functions (Enter categories from instructions) FUNERARY; Cemetery Current Functions (Enter categories from
+Historic Functions (Enter categories from instructions) Current Function: (Enter categories from

-FUNERARY; Cem etery
+FUNERARY; Cemetery etery

+·

+an the state of the

 7. Description

-Architectural Classification (Enter categories from instructions) Materials (Enter categories from instructions) N/A
+Architectural Classification (Enter categories from instructions) Materials (Enter categories from Instructions) N/A

-N/A foundation N/A

-wallsN/A

-roof N/A
+N/A

+· · ·

-other STONE
+other STONE ·

+Narrative Description

-Narrative Description (Describe the historic and current condition of the property on one or more continuation sheets.)
+(Describe the historic and current condition of the property on one or more continuation sheets.)